How Not to Worry About What Others Think of You

 Operate from other-centeredness

-As I commented in another post , we are a painfully social species.
-For example, as many as four out if five processes going on in the background of the brain is about our relationships with others.
+As I commented in another post, we are a painfully social species.
+For example, as many as four out of five processes going on in the background of the brain are about our relationships with others.
 We care so much about others because our happiness depends on the quality of our relationships.
 One study found that every last person in the happiest 10 percent of the participants had at least one intimate relationship; so, if you want to belong to the happiest 10 percent, great relationships are not a luxury—it’s a necessity.
-Similarly, another study found that the top two of 25 activities that we routinely do—like eating, driving, socializing, working—involve other people.
+Similarly, another study found that the top 2 of 25 activities that we routinely do—like eating, driving, socializing, working—involve other people.

 So, there’s a good reason we worry about what others think of us.
 We want to be in their good books so that we can develop and nurture our relationships with them.
 Our worrying about what others think of us stems from the fear that we may be bereft of friends or intimacy.
 This fear can, in some instances, be useful.
 As I mentioned earlier, embarrassment and shame can motivate us to behave in a more considerate or appropriate manner, increasing the chances that others like us.